sl5net/SL5_IntelliJ2eclipseKeymapAdapter/README.md

 The features listed here are planned for future versions of SL5_AHK_Refactor_engine and may change during the course of development.

-- SL5_IntelliJ2eclipseKeymapAdapter is supposed to have that is supposed to have that IntelliJ2 keymaps.
+- SL5_IntelliJ2eclipseKeymapAdapter is supposed to have that IntelliJ2 keymaps.

 Usage